 Caroline Wayman FOS Chief Exec said: “ Each year we see more than 8,000 cases of fraud and scams, everything from disputed cash withdrawals and identity theft, through to mobile phone SIM-swaps and fake banking websites.
 Where criminals are involved, both banks and their customers often tell us in strong terms that they haven’t done anything wrong”.

 “It’s not fair to automatically call a customer grossly negligent simply because they’ve fallen for a scam.
-That’s especially true in light of the sophisticated way criminals exploit banks security systems and convince customers that their money is at risk.
+That’s especially true in light of the sophisticated way criminals exploit banks security systems and persuade customers that their money is at risk.
 We often remind banks that they need to support what they’re saying with facts.
 And if they can’t do that, it’s likely we’ll tell them to cover the money their customer has lost”.

 FOS have been accused in the past of favouring the banks over customers, so this as an unusual stance from FOS who may finally be putting the interests of victim’s first and holding the banks to account.